DC Universe Online: Episode 29: Riddled With Crime

-On September 20, 2017, the twenty-ninth episode, Riddled With Crime, was released.
+On September 20, 2017, the twenty-ninth episode, "Riddled With Crime", was released.
 The episode revolved around players dealing with a potential gang war brewing between the Riddler's crew and Joker's gang.
-Some of the core features of this episode include two Tier 8 Duos in Turf War: Team joker and Turf War: Team Riddler, one Tier 8 4-Player Operation in Rise of the Bat, one Tier 8 Raid in Gotham City Zoo, and new daily and weekly Tier 8 missinos in Amusement Mile's Gang War.
+Some of the core features of this episode include two Tier 8 Duos in Turf War: Team joker and Turf War: Team Riddler, one Tier 8 4-Player Operation in Rise of the Bat, one Tier 8 Raid in Gotham City Zoo, and new daily and weekly Tier 8 missions in Amusement Mile's Gang War.

 Episode 30: Earth 3

-The thirtieth episode, Earth 3, was released on November 15, 2017 and based on the comics saga "Crisis on Earth 2".
+The thirtieth episode, Earth 3, was released on November 15, 2017, and based on the comics saga "Crisis on Earth 2".
 The episode revolved around players fighting the villains from Earth 3 once more.
 Some of the core features of this episode include one Tier 8 2-Player Operation in The Visitor, one Tier 8 Alert in Injustice System, two Tier 8 Raids in The Panopticon and The Escape, along with new daily and weekly Tier 8 missions in Gotham Tricorner Yards for the first time.